Why Local Cable?

 With insights from our custom research study, this section takes you through what influences a voter’s decision and how TV drives awareness and consideration for candidates and issues.

 With the increase in viewer fragmentation, the accuracy of local measurement has come into question – especially in smaller markets.
 Ratings providers are starting to address this issue by actively taking steps to increase sample size and therefore reliability.
 This section provides an overview of the latest local measurement initiatives and technologies for the two largest currency providers: Nielsen and comScore.

-In early 2019, Nielsen plans to introduce full electronic measurement into its local ratings service across all 210 DMAs.
-The integration of return-path-data from set-top boxes and other Nielsen electronic measurement assets will expand all-electronic measurement to 140 TV markets currently measured by paper TV diaries.
+Nielsen will introduce full electronic measurement into its local ratings service across all 210 DMAs by integrating return-path-data from set-top boxes, portable people meters and other Nielsen electronic measurement assets.
 This transformation will add over 30.5 million set-top-boxes homes, over 7,200 OTA homes, 27,000 portable people meter homes and over 6,000 national people meter homes.
-In effect this will provide electronic measurement year round and consistent measurement across all markets.
+In effect this will provide electronic measurement year-round and consistent measurement across all markets.

 Currently at the local level, Nielsen measures television audiences using the following methodologies dependent on market size:

 Local people meters (LPM) are used in the Top 25 markets to electronically capture both tuning and viewing at the household and persons level.

 In early 2019 Nielsen plans to expand the sample, doubling in most instances, by adding portable people meters (which capture audio and out of home viewing) to all 25 LPM markets.